 Industrial Landscape mirrors the original London with all the raw, sometimes even rough, elements making up the city.
 Aged and patinated by the passage of time, through which the weather, people and industry have left their marks on the materials and thereby created a continuous development of new expressions.
 This is the essence of Industrial Landscape.

 Introducing the new designs, Coal and Iron, the collection interprets two important industrial pillars.
 Besides that, Industrial Landscape consists of five other patterns: The Smoke design visualises the fumes from factories and workshops, while Wash is inspired by the white paste that temporarily covers shop windows during renovation.
 In Blur, the distorted city reflects in transient bits of water, while Tide shows the ever-changing sediments of the tidal River Thames.
 As the seventh and final design, Brick symbolises the London bricks visible all over the townscape.
 Click this link to explore all designs.

 Industrial Landscape results from the newest trends and ways of thinking within architecture and interior design.
 While technology on one hand brings us completely new and environmentally friendly materials it also facilitates a visual re-emergence of scarce resources and non-sustainable materials such as coal.

-Tom Dixon: As the raw materials become scarce or morally unjustifiable to use, we can replace them with man-made imitations.
-Digital technologies push the limits for, what is real and what is not while making it possible to use materials or elements from the past in a sustainable and responsible manner.
+As the raw materials become scarce or morally unjustifiable to use, we can replace them with man-made imitations.
+Digital technologies push the limits for, what's real and what isn't while making it possible to use materials or elements from the past in a sustainable and responsible manner.

 The tiles are fitted with our patented Ecotrust backing based on used water bottles that are turned into a strong and sound reducing felt material.